thr3a/docs-generator-for-chatgpt/mise/index.md

 ### `run_windows`

-An alterative script to run when `mise run` is executed on windows:
+An alternative script to run when `mise run` is executed on windows:

 ```toml
 [tasks.build]